weaviate-tutorials/DEMO-semantic-search-podcast/README.md

 ## Dataset license
 300 Podcast transcripts from [Changelog](https://github.com/thechangelog/transcripts)
-The file podcast_ds2.json was used for the tutorial.
-Given the api rate limits and cost to run the queries, the first four records were cut to less than half their length and used to test.
-It is advisable to use shorter summaries when using text2vec_openai on your own data.
+The file podcast.json was used for the tutorial.